doubledutch/doubledutch.github.io-old/webview/index.md

 ### Getting Started

-A web view can be embedded in any DoubleDutch event app via the DoubleDutch Studio or CMS.
+A web view can be embedded in any DoubleDutch event app via the DoubleDutch CMS.

 > Layout > Add New Section > Web View